rProsia8/Expense-Tracker/README.md

 ## Usage Guide

 ### Adding Expenses
-1. Log in to your account
-2. Navigate to the "Add Expense" page
+1. Navigate to the "Add Expense" page
-3. Fill in the expense details:
+2. Fill in the expense details:
    - Amount
    - Category
    - Description
    - Date
-4. Click "Save" to record the expense
+3. Click "Save" to record the expense

 ### Viewing Statistics
 The dashboard provides various visualizations: